District 2 Safe Routes to School Projects

-- Feedback in our interactive online map from November 2017 through mid-April 2019.
+- Comments provided in our interactive online map from November 2017 through mid-April 2019.

-The team used all of the community feedback we received to create a list of recommended projects for District 2.
+Safe Routes used community feedback to create a list of recommended projects for District 2.
 Then, the team developed a “matrix” tool to rank projects by benefit and need, connectivity, and cost.